Credit Union Loans

 - Employment: Some credit unions require you to have been in the same job for a certain amount of time (one year, for example).

-- Income: You’ll need income to repay the loan, and you’ll need to tell the credit union how much you owe.
+- Income: You’ll need income to repay the loan, and you’ll need to tell the credit union how much you owe on other debts.
 Your monthly payments on all debts will need to be below a certain debt-to-income ratio.

 - Equity or down payment: If you’re buying a house or automobile, you’ll need to make some sort of down payment.
 For refinances, you’ll need sufficient equity, usually measured as a loan-to-value ratio.